Use this document to resolve problems that occur when you install Adobe Premiere Elements or Photoshop Elements.

 If you purchased the product after downloading a trial version, then do one of the following:

-- When you install the trial version, enter the serial number that you received with your DVD or with your Adobe Store online purchase.
+- When you install the trial version, enter the serial number that you received with your DVD or with your Adobe Store online purchase and sign in with your Adobe ID.
 Your installation converts to a full version.

 Preinstallation errors or problems